lunosai/GmailNotify-PubSub-GCP/README.md

 ```

 - If you omit `mailboxes`, the app will fall back to the legacy single-mailbox values (`gcp.auth.subject`, `gmail.labelsIds`, `gmail.filterAction`, and `external.webhookUrl`).
+- Webhook destination and signature secret come from `external.*` and apply to every mailbox.
 - Storage artifacts (history/debug/email payloads) are written under `gcp.storage.rootFolderName + mailboxes[n].storage.folderName`, so each mailbox stays isolated.

 ### Webhook signature
-- If `external.webhookSecret` (or `mailboxes[].webhookSecret`) is set, outgoing webhook requests include an `X-Signature` header containing an HMAC-SHA256 hex digest of the JSON payload.
+- If `external.webhookSecret` is set, outgoing webhook requests include an `X-Signature` header containing an HMAC-SHA256 hex digest of the JSON payload (the same secret is used for all mailboxes).
 - When no secret is provided, the header is omitted and requests are sent unsigned.

 ### Starting and stopping watch per mailbox